 Can I also Sue the Security Company?

-There is no limit to the amount you can sue for in a premises liability case.
+There is no limit to the amount you can sue for in a negligent security claim.
 There are two types of damages you can claim in most personal injury lawsuits.
 These are known as economic and non-economic damages and you can get a combination of both types.

 Non-economic damages are compensation for physical pain and suffering, mental anguish, and psychological trauma.
 They also include fright and shock, fear, and loss of enjoyment of life.